ymzuiku/serral/README.md

 ## Get Started

-your can look example/serve.js and example/client.html
+You can look example/serve.js and example/client.html

 ### Client: